janm31415/forthbyte/README.md

 `r>` ( -- a ) Pops the top value from the return stack, and moves it to the regular stack.

 `: ;` Define a new word, e..g. `: twice 2 * ;` defines the word `twice`, so that `3 twice` equals `3 2 *` equals `6`.

+`abs` ( a -- b ) Pops the top value from the stack, and pushes the absolue value on the stack.

+`atan2` ( a b -- c ) Pops the two top values from the stack, and pushes atan2(a, b) on the stack.

+`ceil` ( a -- b ) Pops the top value from the stack, rounds the value up, and pushes this value on the stack.

+`cos` ( a -- b ) Pops the top value from the stack, and pushes the cosine on the stack.

+`exp` ( a -- b ) Pops the top value from the stack, and pushes the exponential on the stack.

+`floor` ( a -- b ) Pops the top value from the stack, rounds the value down, and pushes this value on the stack.

+`log` ( a -- b ) Pops the top value from the stack, and pushes the logarithm on the stack.

+`max` ( a b -- c ) Pops the two top values from the stack, and pushes their maximum on the stack.

+`min` ( a b -- c ) Pops the two top values from the stack, and pushes their minimum on the stack.

+`negate` ( a -- b ) Pops the top value from the stack, and pushes the negative value on the stack.

+`nip` ( a b -- b )  Drop the first item below the top of the stack.

+`not` ( a -- b ) Pops the top value from the stack, and pushes the binary not on the stack.

+`over` ( a b -- a b a )  Duplicate the element under the top stack element.

+`pow` ( a b -- c ) Pops the two top values from the stack, and pushes `a` to the power `b` on the stack.

+`rot` ( a b c -- b c a ) Rotate the three top elements on the stack.

+`-rot` ( a b c -- c a b ) Reverse rotate the three top elements on the stack.

+`sin` ( a -- b ) Pops the top value from the stack, and pushes the sine on the stack.

+`sqrt` ( a -- b ) Pops the top value from the stack, and pushes the square root on the stack.

+`swap` ( a b -- b a ) Swaps the two top positions on the stack.

+`tan` ( a -- b ) Pops the top value from the stack, and pushes the tangent on the stack.

+`tuck` ( a b -- b a b )  Copy the top stack item below the second stack item.